 Capital Stock and APIC.
 Capital stock is measured at the par value for all shares issued.
-Proceeds or fair value of consideration received in excess of par value are recognized as APIC.
+Excess of proceeds or fair value of consideration received over par value of shares issued is recognized as APIC.
 Incremental costs, net of tax, incurred that are directly attributable to the issuance of new shares are recognized in equity as a reduction from related APIC or as an addition to Parent Company's deficit balance.